-Most schools employ a rolling admissions process that heavily favors those people who submit their applications as early as possible.
-You should aim to submit all of your applications, regardless of due dates, by late November or early December, if not earlier.
+Most law schools employ a Rolling Admissions process that heavily favors those people who submit their applications as early as possible.
+You should aim to submit all of your applications, regardless of deadlines, by late November or early December, if not earlier.
 Ideally, give yourself about a year, starting in January to complete all the necessary steps.

 Unlike the GRE, the LSAT is only offered four times each year (usually February, June, October and December), and the deadline for registering is about a month in advance.
 We suggest taking a free LSAT practice test in January to calculate your diagnostic score.
 In February, start thinking about an LSAT prep course (we strongly recommend in-person or online courses).
 In March, check out the LSAT section of the LSAC website, which will provide LSAT test dates, registration deadlines, and the logistical information you'll need to know for the big day.

 The Credential Assembly Service (CAS) is a service provided by the LSAC and is required by most ABA-approved law schools.
 For a fee, CAS will assemble a report containing your transcript, LSAT scores, and letters of recommendation.
 Aim to register for the CAS around July so that you can complete your file as soon as possible.
 After you apply to the law schools of your choice, they will contact the CAS directly and request a copy of your report.

 In August contact your colleges to ask that your transcript be sent to the CAS.
 As for recommendations, it's best to wait until September, when professors are getting back in the swing of things.
 Consider which professors know you well enough to offer solid predictions (and positive impressions) for your future performance.